Noeska/illegiblesemantics/projects/proj-2.md

 <a name="pirate"></a>
 #### Pirate Metal
-Just when the world of Metal was like no more, everyone found out that rock bottom has a basement.
-While some were content with pretending to be Vikings, drinking from plastic drinking-horns while wearing tartan kilts, others got to thinking one day -- why stop there?
-The next logical step was of course to do -- you may have already guessed it -- the pirate thing.
+Just when the world of Metal was like *no more*, everyone found out that rock bottom has a basement.
+While some were content with pretending to be Vikings, drinking from plastic drinking-horns while wearing tartan kilts, others got to thinking one day -- *why stop there?* The next logical step was of course to do -- you may have already guessed it -- the pirate thing.

 As you would expect, it's easy to do a Pirate Metal logo.
 Just do a **skull and a crossbones** logo, and you're golden.
 You may also think of adding a **falchion** or any other **curved sword** to really drive home that you're doing the whole pirate thing.